NIKOtheWolFox/FurAffinityClassifier/README.md

 ## Plans
 * Port to .NET 5
 * Create multi platform GUI application by using Avalonia UI.
+* * -> I tried but Avalonia DataGrid is difficult for me, it will be abandoned.

 ## Libraries usage
 [Jil](https://github.com/kevin-montrose/Jil)<br>